menumore_vert

 The map shows all 48-hour WPR reports for each presidential term since the WPR's enactment, displayed by reported location.
 It reflects geographic boundaries at the time of the relevant report(s).
 Use the timeline to see specific terms or play through all.

-*Note: The map does not include visual representation of one 48-hour report: the Sept.
-24, 2001 reported deployment of “various combat-equipped and combat support forces to a number of foreign nations in the Central and Pacific Command areas of operations,” as it included no specific locations within those areas.
+*Note: The map does not include visual representation of two 48-hour reports: the Sept.
+24, 2001 reported deployment of "various combat-equipped and combat support forces to a number of foreign nations in the Central and Pacific Command areas of operations," as it included no specific locations within those areas; and the Jan.
+5, 2024 report, as it did not provide a location.

 Purpose/Mission of WPR Reported Activity by Administration